Becoming a parent is an exciting and life-changing step. Be well-prepared for the costs and budget for them.

 The type of child care that works for you will depend on how much you need and your budget.
 For example, you may have family or friends who can help, or you may have to pay for full-day child care or a nanny.

-The Raising Children website has information on childcare options and government assistance for child care.
+The Raising Children website has information on childcare options and you may be eligible for a childcare subsidy.

-Decisions about if or when you and/or your partner return to work can affect your income, childcare costs, and even your super.
+Decisions about if or when you and/or your partner return to work can affect your income, childcare costs, and even your superannuation.

-Find out what your employer offers as paid maternity and paternity leave.
+Find out what your employer offers as paid parental leave.
 Also check if you can use your annual or long-service leave.

 The Fair Work Ombudsman has information on parental leave.